lpantano/seqcluster-helper/README.md

 And finally clone this repository and type `python setup.py install`

+if you get problem with pythonpy: `pip install pythonpy`

 ### check installation

 `seqcluster-installer.py --check` will tell you if all dependencies are installed and ready to use the framework